IBM/Open-Enterprise-SDK-for-Apache-Kafka/scenarios/restartable-consumer/README.md

 1. Compile the COBOL program IXYSCONS using the JCL IXYJCONS.
 2. Simulate a failure by forcing an abend or interrupt in application program IXYCON64 after consuming certain records.
 Use WS-CONSUME-CNT which has the count of messages consumed.
 Either use PERFORM UNTIL WS-CONSUME-CNT is equal to some value or add explicit abend after consuming certain messages.
 3. Compile the COBOL program IXYCON64 using the JCL IXYJCN64.
-4. Have the Checkpoint file created using the copybook CHKPTFIL.cpy with size 2049 having all partitions and offset can be set to 0.
+4. Have the Checkpoint file created using the copybook CHKPTFIL.cpy with size 2049 having all partitions and offset can be set to -2 which denotes the beginning of partition.
 Please Note Partition is needed since Metadata API is not available currently and it is work in progress.
-5. Execute the job using the corresponding run JCL IXYJRC64 with PARM as NONE and new checkpoint file, so that job fails after consuming certain messages.
+5. Execute the job using the corresponding run JCL IXYJRC64, so that job fails after consuming certain messages.
 Note that COMMIT happens to the checkpoint file after every record.
-6. Restart the same job again with using the PARM value as 'RESTART' which reads the checkpoint file and resumes processing from the next offset until end of partition is reached for each partition.
+6. Restart the same job again which reads the checkpoint file and resumes processing from the next offset until end of partition is reached for each partition.

 ---